-This study makes three main contributions to the literature.
-First, we establish the asymptotic distribution of the maximum of dependent Gaussian random variables under a general assumption.
-Second, we prove the asymptotic independence between the sum and maximum of dependent Gaussian random variables, without needing the stationary or the α -mixing property.
-Third, we propose three high-dimensional combo-type tests based on the aforementioned asymptotic properties, namely, the one-sample mean test, two-sample mean test, and regression coefficient test.
-Numerical examples on simulated and real-world data demonstrate the strong robustness of our tests on both sparse and dense data sets.
+The main contributions of this paper are listed as follows.
+(1) We establish the asymptotic distribution of the maximum of dependent Gaussian random variables under a general assumption.
+(2) We prove the asymptotic independence between the sum and maximum of dependent Gaussian random variables without the stationary or the α -mixing property.
+(3) We propose three high-dimensional combo-type tests based on the above asymptotic properties.
+They are one-sample mean test, two-sample mean test and the regression coefficient test.
+Numerical examples on simulated and real-world data demonstrate strong robustness of our tests, on both sparse and dense datasets.

 The rest of the paper is organized as follows.
 In Section 2, we state our theoretical results, including the asymptotic distributions of the sum and maximum statistics, and the asymptotic independence between them.
 In Section 3, we propose a series of tests for high-dimensional data based on these theoretical results.
-Then, we compare our simulation results with those of several existing tests in Section 4, followed by an application of the proposed tests in Section 5.
-Finally, Section 6 concludes the paper.
-Several extended results and proofs are provided in the Supplementary Material.
+Then, we demonstrate the simulation results of the proposed tests in comparison with some existing ones in Section 4, followed by application in Section 5.
+Finally, we present some concluding remarks in Section 6, while providing some extended results and technical proofs in the supplementary material.